bwsw/cloudstack-ui/docs/source/CSUI-LogView.rst

 View Logs List
 --------------------------
-By clicking "Show logs", a user can view log files corresponding to the filtering parameters.
+By clicking "SHOW LOGS", a user can view log files corresponding to the filtering parameters.
 Logs in the *View Logs* are listed in a chronological order from the earliest till the latest.

 By default, the system shows logs for the last day.